PastIn Person

 Co-Founder at TechnoEthos

-Eddan Katz is the Co-Founder of TechnoEthos, focusing on ethical considerations in technology development.
+Eddan Katz is the Co-Founder of TechnoEthos, focusing on ethical considerations in technology development and deployment.

 Ernest Hammond III